 Do you have a personal FML to share?
 "I have a big flaw: I'm always late for appointments.
 It seems that I have a mistaken appreciation of the passing of time, I don't know where I am, and no matter how hard I try, I always turn up late.
 Today, I have an appointment with the neurologist, it's an important appointment and I had trouble getting it.
 I get there right on time, almost 5 minutes early.
 Proud of myself, I present myself at the reception desk.
 The secretary stares at me, mystified and mute, then says, "Yes, you did have an appointment at 3pm, but the appointment was YESTERDAY.
 FML."
 I think the worst thing about this story is that the appointment was with a neurologist.
 Symptoms much?

 Any final advice for budding illustrators?
 "Be well informed before and during it!
 Work on your drawing, over and over again, get a network going and learn to take criticism and plans that don't pan out.
 Otherwise, I hear that naval yards are hiring."

 OK, we can go back to the weekend.
 Thanks Essa for taking part, it was brief but good.
 It's Saturday, so let's go out to dance to some old funk records that have been sampled 2948 times.
 Next week we return to our regular scheduled programming, I hope.
 Be excellent to each other and look both ways before crossing the street.

 What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away.
+If you think you've got talent and want to contribute to the illustrated FML, send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away!